MattyV113/Blog-App/README.md

 # TechNext
-Fullstack Blog web application built using React, Node, and MySQL.
+Fullstack Blog web application built using React, Node, S3, and MYSQL database.
 This project was built with the intent of creating a web application that connects to a local MYSQL database.
 As well as work on deployment of a fullstack application using a Node.js server.